-This cheesy pierogi casserole has potato-filled dumplings coated with a diced ham and cheese sauce then baked.
+This cheesy pierogi casserole has potato-filled dumplings coated with a diced ham and cheese sauce and then baked.
 The whole family will love this easy meal.

 My son will readily say that his favorite meal is “pierogi.”
 This casserole was born from the fact that I was really getting tired of the same frozen pierogi with butter.
 While it is good, it really needed an upgrade.